Our Commitments

 Why did you choose this association ?

 My partner and I had decided to focus on direct financing of practical projects.
-Having previously worked for an international company specialising in the financing of carbon projects, Laure had built up a hands-on experience of several hundred project developers.
+Having previously worked for an international company specialising in the financing of carbon projects, Laure had built up hands-on experience with several hundred project developers.
 This was precisely what we were looking for.

 I then discovered what Aviram had been doing for 20 years with Sadhana Forest.
 His visionary yet pragmatic approach, anchored in the times, on the ground and over the long term, fascinated me, but also challenged me as an entrepreneur.
 Prestigious American universities send him students to analyse his unique method, and he is supported by the UN and the World Bank.
 The Sadhana Forest teams do more than "just" plant trees; they are pioneers in what is known as "natural regeneration", which recognises that the soil plays just as important a role as a carbon sink as the trees themselves, and which aims to regenerate the natural environment to increase the capture effects.
 Finally, the fact that the species planted are local, nourishing, help to capture carbon and also promote the population's self-sufficiency in food, finally convinced us.